mei-friend/mei-friend.github.io/_docs/editing.md

 These two methods can also be mixed by using `startid` with `tstamp2`.
 You can use this method if a slur has a starting note but doesn't have a ending note.
 (Screenshot)

+### Adding Dynamics and Directives

+Dynamics can be added with the hotkey "D" (placed above by default) or "Ctrl + D" (to place below).
+The default dynamic that is inserted is always "mf".
+It can be changed by editing the string between the tags.
+Dynamics can also be inserted over multiple notes and are treated like a spanning element, i.e. they get the attribute "endid".
+The dynamics will be extended by a dashed line.
+You can not insert dynamics for multiple staffs at once.
+If you select notes from multiple staffs mei-friend only adds them to the top staff.

+## Manipulating elements

+All element manipulation can be used on one or multiple notes.
+All of these functions can be found in `Manipulating` but using hotkeys is recommended.
+Simply delete an element with "Delete" or "Backspace".
+You can change the pitch with "Shift" + "ArrowUp" / "ArrowDown" or an octave up or down by simultaneously pressing "Ctrl".
+With "Alt + Ctrl" and "ArrowUp" / "ArrowDown" elements can be moved a staff up or down and a `staff` attribute will be added to the element.
+The placement of an element relative to the staff can be inverted with "X" (changes the `place` attribute).